Tag: Hila Bar

 The Road Down South

 If you ever drive southwards towards the Negev, remember to look just ahead of you, because there, flying very low, you may see a spectacular sight of buzzards; they might have even been eagles.
-Hooked beaks,
+Hooked beaks, so clear in view, and wings spread wide as they glide in unison; a surreal embodiment of the primordial.

 Read More »